David Caleb Acevedo

-David Caleb Acevedo is a Puerto Rican writer.
+David Caleb Acevedo (now known as Eiric R. Durandal Stormcrow) is a Puerto Rican writer.
 He was born on July 13, 1980 in San Juan, Puerto Rico.

 He grew up in the Christian of Jehovah's Witnesses ministries, and renounced it at age 14.
 Acevedo is openly gay.

 He completed higher studies at the University of Puerto Rico in Humacao, Ponce and Río Piedras (Puerto Rico).
 He received his double Bachelor of Arts in Painting and Foreign Languages from the University of Puerto Rico at Río Piedras.